luishfonseca/lhf.pt/web/content/posts/demystifying-nixos-basic-flake.md

 ## Extra: Home Manager

-Many NixOS users also utilize Home Manager to manage their user configurations.
+Many NixOS users also use Home Manager to manage their user configurations.
 While I have some mixed feelings about it, Home Manager serves as an excellent demonstration of how to incorporate additional inputs into our flake.

 ```nix
 # file: flake.nix